Human Genome Editing FAQ

-FDA considers all ex vivo genome edited cells to be medical products, including reproductive cells and IVF embryos.
-A 2016 federal funding bill--Section 749 the Consolidated Appropriations Act of 2016--states that the FDA cannot evaluate research or clinical applications that modify gametes, embryos, or germline cells to cause heritable genetic modifications.
-This effectively precludes the possibility of any germline clinical research applications, both ex vivo and in vivo.
+FDA considers the use of ex vivo genome editing tools on cells to be regulated medical products, including reproductive cells and in vitro fertilization (IVF) embryos.
+A 2016 federal funding bill – Section 749 of the Consolidated Appropriations Act of 2016 – states that the FDA cannot review research or clinical applications that modify gametes, embryos, or germline cells to cause heritable genetic modifications.
+Known as the Aderholt Amendment, this language effectively precludes the possibility of any germline clinical research applications in the United States, both ex vivo and in vivo.

-NIH does not support germline genome editing research in human materials.
-Appendix M of the NIH Guidelines explicitly states that the recombinant DNA advisory committee (RAC) will not accept clinical research protocols involving germ-line modification or in utero gene transfer.
-In addition, the Dickey-Wicker Amendment (DWA), passed in 1996, added a set of specific restrictions on the NIH’s ability to support embryo research.
-The DWA forbade the NIH from using federal funds to create embryos for research purposes, or to fund research in which embryos are destroyed, discarded, or damaged.
-The DWA is still active today, and prevents federal research funding from being used to study human embryo genome editing.
+With respect to non-clinical research, NIH does not fund germline genome editing research in human materials.
+Appendix M of the NIH Guidelines explicitly states that the recombinant DNA advisory committee (RAC) will not accept clinical research protocols involving germline modification or in utero gene transfer.
+In addition, the Dickey-Wicker Amendment (DWA), passed in 1996, added a set of specific restrictions on HHS’s ability to support embryo research.
+The DWA forbade the HHS, and thus also NIH, from using federal funds to create embryos for research purposes, or to fund research in which embryos are destroyed, discarded, or damaged.
+The DWA is still in force today and prevents federal research funding from being used to study human embryo genome editing.

 How is germline human genome editing regulated internationally?

 A 2014 review of international policies on germline alterations found that, of 39 countries surveyed, 29 of these had bans in place to prevent germline editing.
-Twenty-five of these countries had bans based in legislation (Canada, Mexico, Brazil, the EU, Israel, Australia, New Zealand) while four countries’ bans were based in less enforceable research guidelines (China, Japan, India, Ireland).
-Excluding the US, the remaining nine countries had ambiguous policies (Russia, Iceland, South Africa, Peru, and Chile).
-7
+Twenty-five of these countries had bans based in legislation (including Canada, Mexico, Brazil, EU, Israel, Australia, New Zealand), while four countries’ bans were based in research guidelines (China, Japan, India, Ireland).
+Since 2018, Chinese authorities have clarified that germline editing for clinical application is illegal under its 2003 regulations governing such research.
+The remaining countries did not have clear policies in place (including Russia, Iceland, South Africa, Peru, and Chile).
+6

-While the European Union (EU) ostensibly bans germline modifications, the EU is also complex.
-The general EU agreement in opposition to germline editing was first solicited by the Oviedo Convention Agreement of 1997, which unequivocally opposes human germline modification but permits human somatic alterations only for preventative, diagnostic, or therapeutic reasons.
+One additional note regarding the EU: the general EU agreement in opposition to germline editing was first solicited by the Oviedo Convention Agreement of 1997, which unequivocally opposes human germline modification and permits human somatic alterations only for preventative, diagnostic, or therapeutic reasons.
 Though many member states have signed the agreement, not all signing states have ratified its measures, leaving non-ratifying nations to design their own regulations on human germline editing.